ajbuob/EBSimpleAPI/README.md

 This project can be run locally using the Maven command 'mvn spring-boot:run' or the standard 'mvn package' command can be used to produce a WAR file that can be deployed in any compatible Java servlet container.

+This project also contains a file at the root (EBSimpleAPI.postman_collection.json) of the exported Postman project which can be used to client API testing (Spring default dev profile will test against in-memory XML file)